INTRODUCTION:-

 Spindle Motor: –

-Spins the hard disk platters.
-They have to spin for many continuous hours without causing a lot of vibrations
+disk platters.
+They have to spin for many continuous hours without causing a

 Logic Board: –